apnadkarni/blt/doc/drawerset.rst

     be a child of the *drawerset* widget.
 The *drawerset* will "pack" and manage the size and placement of *childName*.
 The default value is "".

+*pathName* **exists** *drawerName*
+  Indicates if *drawerName* exists in the widget. *DrawerName* may be a label, index, or tag, but may not represent more than one drawer.
+Returns "1" is the drawer exists, "0" otherwise.

 *pathName* **handle activate** *drawerName*
   Specifies to draw *drawerName*\ 's handle with its active colors and relief (see the **-activehandlecolor** and **-activehandlerelief** options).